ashishlal/kaggletml/notebooks/README.md

 # kaggletml
 #34 solution to Kaggle TrackML particle identification challenge

-Look at the file clustering_ensemble.ipynb for the solution
+1. Look at the file clustering_ensemble.ipynb for the solution

+2. Run BayesianOptimization.ipynb